cncf/tag-security/assessments/guide/README.md

 # Purpose

-To provide the CNCF’s TOC with effective information about the security of different projects, this document outlines the procedure by which a project should be evaluated.
+To provide the CNCF TOC with effective information about the security of different projects, this document outlines the procedure by which a project should be evaluated.